Free cash flow: Difference with net income

-Here Capex Definition should not include additional investment on new equipment.
-However maintenance cost can be added.
+Here, capex definition should not include additional investment on new equipment.
+However, maintenance cost can be added.

-Dividends - This will be base dividend that the company intends to distribute to its share holders.
+Dividends will be the base dividend that the company intends to distribute to its share holders.

-Current portion of LTD - This will be minimum debt that the company needs to pay in order to not default.
+Current portion of long term debt will be the minimum debt that the company needs to pay in order to not default.

-Depreciation - This should be taken out since this will account for future investment for replacing the current PPE.
+Depreciation should be taken out since this will account for future investment for replacing the current property, plant and equipment (PPE).

-If the net income category includes the income from discontinued operation and extraordinary income make sure it is not part of Free Cash Flow.
+If the net income category includes the income from discontinued operation and extraordinary income make sure it is not part of free cash flow.

 Net of all the above give free cash available to be reinvested in operations without having to take more debt.